 - You want to play the field before picking an agency for a retainer

-- You have an in-house team ready to deliver but need expert help in inital setup, planning or strategy.
-Projects are great to support and educate your internal team who can then pick-up the project and continue with it
+- You have an in-house team ready to deliver but need expert help in initial setup, planning or strategy.
+Projects are great to support and educate your internal team who can then pick up the project and continue with it

 You should choose a retainer relationship if:

-- You’re going to invest frequently in marketing projects anyway
+- You’ll invest frequently in marketing projects anyway

 - You’re craving consistency and the ability to integrate